jundalisay/sp/content/en/research/smith/wealth-of-nations/book-1/chapter-5b.md

 {{< s v="17" >}} Labour, therefore, is the only universal and accurate measure of value.

 It is the only standard by which we can compare the values of different commodities at all times and places.

-From century to century, wheat is a better measure than silver Because a unit of wheat will command more equally a unit of labour than a unit of silver commands labour.
+From century to century, wheat is a better measure than silver.
+- This is because a unit of wheat will command more equally a unit of labour than a unit of silver commands labour.

 But from year to year silver is better, because each unit of silver will command more equally a unit of labour.